 Mode(s) of delivery:

-To introduce students to the origins and conventions of the Australian Criminal Justice System, and the formal functions of law enforcement, courts and corrections
+This unit introduces students to the origins and conventions of the Australian Criminal Justice System and the formal functions of law enforcement, courts and correctional services.

 On successful completion of this unit the student should be able to: